 |Degree Field||Business, contract management or related fields|

-|Experience||1-5 years of experience*|
+|Experience||2-5 years of experience|

-|Key Skills||Strong verbal and written communication skills, analytical skills, leadership abilities*; strong organizational skills, ability to multitask, meet deadlines, and draft contracts according to guidelines and templates; knowledge of corporate procedures and policies and international contract law|
+|Key Skills||Strong verbal and written communication skills, analytical skills, leadership abilities; strong organizational skills, ability to multitask, meet deadlines, and draft contracts according to guidelines and templates; knowledge of corporate procedures and policies and international contract law|

 Step 1: Earn a Bachelor's Degree

 NCMA requires candidates to have a minimum of a bachelor's degree to be eligible for certification.
 Although there is no single degree field for contract management professionals, a degree in business or contract management may be the best option to prepare aspiring contract managers for the tasks and duties associated with the career.

 Step 2: Gain Experience

-After graduating from an accredited bachelor's degree program, individuals can get an entry-level job in contract administration or in a related position in the business field to gain the experience needed to move into a contracts management position.
+After graduating from an accredited bachelor's degree program, individuals can get an entry-level job in contract administration or in related positions in the business field to gain the experience needed to move into a contracts management position.
 According to the NCMA, entry-level contract management positions typically require a bachelor's degree and 2-5 years of experience.

 Step 3: Choose a Certification